Historic Sites of Manitoba: Medicine Rock Cafe (St. Francois Xavier, RM of St. Francois Xavier)

 The restaurant’s name recognized the fact that Cuthbert Grant has trained as a physician during his education in Scotland.
 A decorative element inside the restaurant, known for its “cozy cluttered” décor, was a re-creation of Grant’s medicine chest.
 As for the rock part of the name, the owner found a large boulder in a nearby field and hired local men to move it near the new building.
 When it opened in 1991, the restaurant featured a broad menu in no particular genre, including standard breakfast items, a Sunday brunch buffet, lunch fare such as burgers, pizza, and sandwiches, and dinners of beef, fish, and vegetarian options, occasionally with such exotic items as bison and ostrich.
 It was fully licensed with a bar called “The Buffalo Wallow” and later the “Ghost Horse Saloon.”

 The original proprietor sold the business within a year of opening and the second owner operated for about 12 years.
 Closed around mid-2005, it reopened briefly in the latter part of 2007.
 In 2011, plans by the second owner to build a 60-unit condominium on the site met local opposition and were abandoned.
 The building was sold to a third owner who reneged on a condition to remove it from the site.
-Consequently, the vacant building was present at the time of a 2018 site visit.

 Photos & Coordinates